HOW TO SEE THE SUSPENSION TRIFT BRIDGE IN SWITZERLAND

 These are the main hiking options to see the Trift Bridge.

-I have wanted to do the hike since I saw the bridge for the very first time.
-Since I mostly visit Switzerland with my little dog, I had skipped this “difficult” hike.
+I wanted to do the hike since I saw the bridge for the very first time.
+Since I mostly visit Switzerland with my little dog, I avoided the “difficult” hike.
 However, on my latest trip, I was without my dog, so I finally did it.
-And I hated it.
+I did hike number 3, and I hated it.
 Well, kind of.
 I mean, I enjoy hiking, but I also hate hiking.
 And I am not a good hiker.
 However, that does not stop me from hiking.
 But keep that in mind when I tell you about my experiences.
 I might be a bit dramatic at times.

 TRIFT CABLE CAR INFORMATION